 Application & Deadline

-- - Send your CV and Cover Letter to email@example.com, with ‘MoC Director of Operations’ as email subject!
-The application deadline is Sunday September 7th 2014
+- – Send your CV and Cover Letter to firstname.lastname@example.org, with ‘MoC Director of Operations’ as email subject!
+The application deadline is Sunday September 7th 2014.
+EXTENDED TO Sunday October 26th 2014!

-- - Interviews will take place throughout September 2014 in Lagos, or by phone/Skype for applicants in other locations!
+- – Interviews will take place in September through to November 2014 in Lagos, or by phone/Skype for applicants in other locations!

 Here’s a message from MoC Founder, Bambo Akani, on the launch of Project Rio.
 Come on Nigeria – Let’s MAKE CHAMPIONS!
 See you in Rio!!